-9. Make sure to nurture the friendship at the root of your relationship.
+9. Nurture the friendship at the root of your relationship.

-At the end of the day, at the end of many years together, friendship is the key to a love that lasts and strong relationships.
+At the end of many years together, friendship is the key to a love that lasts and strong relationships.

 10. Know when to give in.

-While these are just a handful of truths, they are important ones.
+While these are just a handful of truths, they are important.

 They are qualities and simple things you can do in your relationship to nurture it instead of tearing it down.